Table of Contents

 What is Liquidation of a Company?

-Depending on the solvency of your business, there are several ways in which your business can be liquidated.
+Depending on the solvency of your business, there are several ways in which it can be liquidated.
 Once you have decided that closing your company is the only option, you should contact a licensed insolvency practitioner who will gain a thorough understanding of your circumstances and recommend the best course of action for you to take.

 What Types of Company Liquidation Are There?

-The variation of company liquidation you ultimately decide on (or is decided for you) will depend on your situation, your business and your preference.
+The variation of company liquidation you ultimately decide on (or is decided for you) will depend on your situation, your business, and your preference.
+Further information on the three core company liquidation methods are as follows:

 Compulsory Liquidation